9 DAYS, 8 NIGHTS

 Your flight south to Winnipeg will take place this evening and we hope to see you back at one of our Eco-Lodges for some more bear viewing very soon!
 Upon your arrival into Winnipeg, collect your bags, and our awaiting shuttle will drive you to the Inn at the Forks for a restful night.

 After a restful sleep you will pack your bags in preparation for your flight home.
 You will also enjoy a breakfast at your hotel before your trip back to reality.

-Schmok Lake cabin has adequate comforts to keep guests content for their 2 nights stay.
-There are two shared bathrooms in a five shared bedroom cabin with hot and cold running water.
-The beds are comfortable bunk bed style in shared rooms.
+Schmok Lake cabin has adequate comforts to keep guests content for their stay.
+There are two shared bathrooms in a five shared bedroom cabin with hot and cold running water in a five bedroom cabin with comfortable bunk bed style beds.
 We use a generator for electricity that is run in the mornings and evenings when guests are at the camp.